ADNRs/BeeSimulation/README.md

 + The complementary slides are individually completed by me.

 ## TODO
-This program will be refactored someday, I am now not satisfied with the architecture of it.
++ This program will be refactored someday, I am now not satisfied with the architecture of it.
-The licence will be changed to the MIT licence, once I finish the refactoring.
++ The license will be changed to the MIT license, once I finish the refactoring.

 ```
 Copyright © 2020 C.Y.
 Chen